tttoClone/temp-repo/README.md

 # temp-repo

 README.md file was just edited manually.
-This file was modified locally
+This file was modified locally.